 |c.
 1897 Westinghouse "Tesla" (not for sale)

-To avoid confusion, the FOR SALE FANS are only in this one blog with the heading Antique Fans For Sale.
+To avoid confusion, the FOR SALE FANS (below) are only in this one blog with the heading Antique Fans For Sale.
 Immediately at the end of this blog are other older blogs with fan photos.
 Those blogs are all information blogs and none of the fans pictured are for sale.

 Local pickup is available 20 miles north of San Francisco.
 Payment by PayPal to "family and friends" with no fees to me, or you pay the fee.
 Personal check, USPO Money Order, or cash is ok with fan being shipped after check clears.

 Shipping by Fed Ex Ground to a US address only or contact me for options.
 I will personally pack each fan so you can be assured of receiving it without damage.
 I have a special way to pack fans with the blade and cage on and the fan will need nothing assembled.
 I have shipped over 100 fans with no damage.
 Member of the Antique Fan Collectors Association since 2001.

 For a shipping quote please phone me.
 I will need all of the following: